Title: Remote Work Policy

 Nicolet College offers the possibility of working remotely to employees whose work can be seamlessly performed at locations other than workspaces provided by the College.
 A remote work arrangement allows an employee to work either part or all of the workweek without being physically present on campus if approved by his or her supervisor.

-Full-time regular exempt and non-exempt employees may be eligible for consideration for remote work after successful completion of a 6-month probationary period.
+Full-time regular exempt and non-exempt employees may be eligible for consideration for remote work after successful completion of a 3-month probationary period, unless the employee was hired specifically into a fully remote position.

 In addition to holding a position with responsibilities appropriate for remote work, employees must have the discipline and the ability to demonstrate success in a remote work arrangement.